AshitMilne/Planet-III/Semper Idem/Vault/Tagged Essays/Lexica.md

 An emergent and dynamic order, manifesting without centralized coordination through a network or ecology through identification of objective truth and aesthetic (minimal) purpose or utility in a specific context.
 It contrasts with chaos: a self-evident disorder and incongruity.

 **Anima**
-Is the jolly good ape aspect of humanity capable of the five dimensioned (emotional) intelligence blob (irregularly shaped whole) which constitutes love and reconciles it with the flora and fauna who though capable of love can imagine no future with or without it.
-Shorn of it he is is a self-centred Machina (without *Dei*) which like corporatism and cancer grows for growth's own sake.
+Is the jolly good ape aspect of humanity capable of the five dimensioned (emotional) intelligence blob (irregularly shaped whole) which constitutes love and reconciles it with the flora and fauna.
 Those dimensions are emotional connection, empathy, clock time, memory and shared purpose.
+Shorn of it man is a self-centred version of Machina (without *Dei*) - a paranoid android - expressing Animus which like corporatism and cancer grows for growth's own sake.

+**Animus
+The masculine aspect of the feminine.
+Hostile and defensive it arises when rational and competent masculine energy that defends a perimeter is lost profoundly; this is the case when the Sovereign sounding ever more shrill and expressing paranoia and nativist instincts loses legitimacy.
+Pervasive in society when households are  bereft of men expressing feminine energy in the household, or absent altogether.

 **Anthropocene**
 The **Anthropocene** is our geological epoch.
 It is defined by the significant and lasting impact of human activity on Earth's geology, climate, and ecosystems.
 It confirms with finality that humanity is a dominant force of change on the planet, rivaling natural geological processes.
 God put us in the scene and it was not enough.
 We responded that we wanted to *feel* 'seen'.